 This is a term that all screenwriters should study, embrace, and learn how to perform at any given moment because Hollywood moves fast.
 You may only have a moment at a chance meeting or call to make an impression.

 Film Canon (or just “Canon”)

 A limited group of movies that are thought to serve as representations of the highest quality in any given genre.
 The term could also apply to the most popular aspects of any given genre, franchise, etc. “This script has the canon of most action movies.
 Let’s try to offer something a little different whenever we can to make it stand apart.”
 It’s a term used in those two different ways a majority of the time.

 Four Quadrant Movie

-A movie that appeals to all four major demographic “quadrants” of the movie going audience: both male and female, and both over and under-25s.
-Movies usually shoot for two quadrants in order to gain as much of an audience as possible.
+A movie that appeals to all four major demographic “quadrants” of the movie-going audience: both male and female, and both over and under-25s.
+Movies usually shoot for two quadrants to gain as much of an audience as possible.
 Most tent-pole (see below) and event movies are four-quadrant movies.

 Green Light (or variations like Greenlit, etc.)

-This is a term that is used often, but can have many different meanings.
-To sum it up, high concept is any concept or script that immediately engages the powers that be and audiences, making them instantly see the wide audience appeal and entertainment value.
+This is a term that is used often but can have many different meanings.
+To sum it up, high concept is any concept or script that immediately engages the powers that be and audiences, making them instantly see the broad audience appeal and entertainment value.
 High concept projects are often easy to pitch in just a couple of sentences.

 High above the city of L.A., a team of terrorists has seized a building, taken hostages, and declared war.
 One man has managed to escape… an off-duty police officer hiding somewhere inside.
 He’s alone, tired, and the only chance anyone has got.